ALTER INDEX

 When changing the number of replicas, the specified number of replicas must be less than the number of index nodes available for placement.
 If the specified number of replicas is greater than or equal to the number of index nodes available for placement, then the operation will fail.

-When increasing the number of replicas, whether you specify a node list or not, no single index node will host more than one replica of the same index, or the same partition of the same index.
+When increasing the number of replicas, no single index node will host more than 1 replica of the same index, or the same partition of the same index.
 Replicas are distributed across the available server groups.

 Dropping a Specific Replica